erni27/mob/README.md

 ## Motivation

 I was a bit tired of managing dependencies between handlers.
 Reusing them became the existential issue.
 That's how `mob` has been created.
-It solves complex dependency management by introducing a single communication point. `mob` acts as a *facade*.
+It solves complex dependency management by introducing a single communication point.
 The *mediator* part encapsulates request-response communication while the *observer* one acts as a *facade* focused on *observer* relationships.

 `mob` supports two types of handlers - request handlers and event handlers.